How Do Toyota, Ford, And Chevrolet Engines Differ In NASCAR?

 Ford NASCAR vehicles currently feature an engine known as the FR9.
 This engine was purpose-built by Roush Yates Engines for NASCAR Cup teams.
 Roush Yates Engines teamed with Ford Performance in 2007 to create Ford's first purpose-built, made-from-scratch NASCAR engine.
 The FR9 was eventually introduced to NASCAR racing in 2012 and is currently leased to seven Ford teams.
 New engines are delivered for every race.

-The FR9 engine replaced the R452 engine, which had been used by Ford NASCAR teams since the 1960s.
+The FR9 engine replaced the R452 engine, which Ford NASCAR teams had used since the 1960s.
 A key feature of the FR9 is its superior cooling system, which allows the engine to maintain maximum power at high operating temperatures.
 The FR9 can produce 800 horsepower.

 Can NASCAR teams modify their vehicle's engine?